-BHN Human Resource Development Program
+BHN Human Development Program

-APT Training Course
+Asia-Pacific Telecommunity (APT) Training Course

-BHN Kuwabara Donation-Supported Course
+BHN Dr. Kuwabara Donation-Supported Course

 BHN Dr. Kuwabara’s Fund Scholarship Program